-The college is Associated with The Northern Institute of Massage, Bury in Gtr Manchester which is one of the biggest sports injury colleges in Europe.
-All courses are externally accredited which ensure students obtain the highest qualification.
-The Irish College of Osteopathic Medicine is unique in that it is the only college in Irealnd that offers clinical hours as part of the curriculum, this ensures students get a hands on approach to dealing with patients and the injuries that are presented in clinical situations.
+The Irish College of Osteopathic Medicine is unique in that it is the only college in Ireland that offers clinical hours as part of the curriculum, this ensures students get a hands on approach to dealing with patients and the injuries that are presented in clinical situations.

-Lecturers at this college are all fully qualified in their field of practice, the tutors are all Osteopaths, Medical Doctors, Radiographers and Manipulative Therapists and all run full time busy clinics.
+Lecturers at ICOM are all fully qualified in their field of expertise, the tutors are Osteopaths, Medical Doctors, Radiographers and Manipulative Therapists .
+They all run full time busy clinics.
 We believe this is a must for any tutor, as he / she must “be living the job to teach the experience”

 Mature students from all walks of life have studied with us and have enjoyed both the experience and facilities provided by the college.

 We are now looking at a widening our appeal to Leaving Certificate holder- Please look at the specific courses for entry requirements.

 All our courses are part-time and begin in September / October of each year; all courses run over weekends,